bmatsuo/hexgrid/README.md

 General Documentation
 ---------------------

-The best way to view the documentation is by running a godoc http server.
+The best way to view the documentation (if you installed using goinstall) is by running a godoc http server.

     godoc -http=:6060